istudyatuni/kotync/docs/install.md

 ## Running

+Some notes:

-See description of configuration variables in [config.md](config.md)
+1. See description of configuration variables in [config.md](config.md)
+2. VERSION can be `dev`, or the version itself, like `0.1.0`.
+See all tags [here](https://github.com/istudyatuni/kotync/pkgs/container/kotync)
+3. Version prefixes:
+    - Without prefix: server with SQLite as storage
+    - `VERSION-mysql`: server with MySQL
+    - `VERSION-original`: server with MySQL from original server

 ### With docker-compose